-In collaboration with Swiss Travel System, I obtained a 8 day Swiss Travel Pass to explore some of the best places to visit in Switzerland, all by train.
-I’ve compiled a list of some of the mwost scenic places in Switzerland to help you plan the best stops for sightseeing in Switzerland by train.
-Rather than just give the usual Switzerland tourist spots, I’ve tried to show some more off the beaten path towns that are even more scenic than crowded Zürich and Geneva.
+In collaboration with Swiss Travel System, I used an 8-day Swiss Travel Pass to explore some of the best places to visit in Switzerland, all by train.
+I’ve compiled a list of some of the most beautiful places in Switzerland to help you plan the best stops for sightseeing in Switzerland by train.
+Rather than just give the usual Switzerland tourist spots, I’ve tried to show some more off the beaten path Switzerland highlights, plus popular cities like Zürich and Geneva.

 There are also flex tickets where you can travel 3, 4, 8, or 15 days of your choice within a one-month period if you’re more into slow travel.
 To see a full breakdown of ticket choices and prices, check out their website here.

 Plus, if you’re under 26, you’re eligible for an additional 15% discount!
 Oh, to be young again….

 Wondering where to go in Switzerland?
 I’ve got you covered below, with 9 recommended stops for your Switzerland itinerary plus accommodation and activity recommendations.